 Of course Thai Language have a few sounds that I didn't know.
 But they don’t have as many sounds as they have characters. 🤔

 Now The tones.
-That’s the other difficulty, especially for me.
+That’s the other main difficulty, especially for me.
 The same word (when translated in English) will not have the same meaning depending on the tone you use.